NodeOps-app/autogen/Docs/Sandbox/ai-agent-guide.md

 ## What next?

 - Learn how to [configure Git](./sandbox-support.md#configure-git) in your VS code instance to push code changes back to GitHub
+- Consider creating your own boilerplate app or leveraging existing repos for other frameworks as a starting point to work with the AI assistant